The Controversial Truth About Bill Gates and AI 🤖

 In this post, I'm breaking down what Gates actually said about AI, why it matters for believers, and how we can engage with his vision while staying grounded in biblical truth.

 Bill Gates isn't just another tech billionaire.
 Through the Bill & Melinda Gates Foundation, he's invested over $50 billion in global health, education, and poverty alleviation.
-That's stewardship.
-But we must ask: Who controls these tools?
-Who profits?
-Who decides?
+When he speaks about AI, millions listen.

 Education: Personalized Learning at Scale